How to Make an Online Store From Scratch

 The Internet renders geographical distance and physical barriers irrelevant.
-Immediately an online store goes live, it theoretically has access to the more than 4 billion internet users around the world.
+As soon as an online store goes live, it has access to the more than 4 billion internet users around the world.

 Add to that the proliferation of the smartphone which has made browsing the world wide web more convenient than it has ever been.
 Mobile internet users surpassed desktop users in 2016 and that gap will only continue to grow.
 That can only be good news for online stores.